§ 6 Directors

 (2) Only a natural person of full legal capacity may be a director.
-Whoever
+Anyone who

-- 1. as a person under custodianship is fully or partially subject to a reservation of consent (section 1903 of the German Civil Code) in the management of his assets,
+- 1. as a person under custodianship is fully or partially subject to a reservation of consent (section 1825 of the Civil Code (Bürgerliches Gesetzbuch)) in the management of their assets,

-- 3. has been convicted on account of one or more wilfully committed criminal offences
+- 3. has been convicted for one or more wilfully committed criminal offences

-- a) of failing to file an application for the opening of insolvency proceedings (delay in filing for insolvency),
+- a) of failing to file a request to open insolvency proceedings (ʻdelay in filing for insolvencyʼ),

-- b) referred to in sections 283 to 283d of the Criminal Code (offences in the state of insolvency),
+- b) referred to in sections 283 to 283d of the Criminal Code (Strafgesetzbuch) (ʻoffences in the state of insolvencyʼ),

-- c) for making false statements in accordance with section 82 of this Act or section 399 of the Stock Corporation Act,
+- c) for making false statements in accordance with section 82 of this Act or section 399 of the Stock Corporation Act (Aktiengesetz),

-- e) to imprisonment for no less than one year in accordance with sections 263 to 264a or sections 265b to 266a of the Criminal Code,
+- e) to a term of imprisonment of no less than one year in accordance with sections 263 to 264a or sections 265b to 266a of the Criminal Code

-- may not be appointed as director; this debarment shall apply for a period of five years after the judgment becomes final, which period shall exclude the period in which the actor was detained in an institution upon an official order.
+- may not be appointed as director; this debarment applies for a period of five years after the judgment becomes final, which period excludes the period in which the offender was detained in an institution upon an official order.

 (3) Shareholders or other persons may be appointed as directors.
-The appointment shall be made either in the articles of association or pursuant to the provisions of Part 3 of this Act.
+The appointment is made either in the articles of association or in accordance with the provisions of Division 3.

-(4) If the articles of association provide that all the shareholders are to be entitled to form the management, then only those persons shall be deemed to be appointed as directors who are part of the company when this provision is laid down.
+(4) If the articles of association provide that all the shareholders are to be entitled to form the management, only those persons are deemed to be appointed as directors who are part of the company when this provision is laid down.

-(5) Shareholders who intentionally or gross negligently leave a person who may not act as director to manage the company’s business shall be held jointly and severally liable to the company for that damage which arises on account of the fact that this person violates the obligations which he is under vis-à-vis the company.
+(5) Shareholders who intentionally or gross negligently leave a person who may not act as director to manage the company’s business are held jointly and severally liable to the company for that damage which arises on account of the fact that this person violates the obligations which he or she is under vis-à-vis the company.

 Information for non-professionals